Explicit Computations for Delayed Semistatic Hedging: The Bachelier Model

 and we have the uniform convergence

 where $\Gamma$ is the Volterra Gaussian process given by

 \end{thm}

-The proof of Theorem \ref{thm4.1} is given in the next section.
+The proof of Theorem \ref{thm4.1} is given in Section \ref{sec:5}.
 Specifically, in order to prove the uniform convergence of the piecewise constant process ${\gamma}^{*,n}$ to the continuous Voltera Gaussian Process $\Gamma$, recall that for the discrete case ${\gamma}^{*}_i$ from \eqref{1.5} is determined by the coefficients $b_i$ defined in \eqref{eq:a_sol}--\eqref{1.4}, whereas $\Gamma$ in \eqref{vol} is determined by the continuous function $\kappa$ defined in \eqref{eq:b_sol_recursive}--\eqref{eq:c_coefficients_recursive}.
-Hence, in Lemma \ref{lem5.2} we show that the coefficients $b_i$ converge when properly scaled by $n$ to the continuous weight function $\kappa$ as $n \to \infty$.
-This convergence is illustrated numerically in Figure \ref{fig:strategy_limit_prop}.
-In addition, Figure \ref{fig:limit_value} displays the limiting value function from \eqref{4.0} as a function of the delay $H$ and the ratio $\frac{\hat\varsigma}{\varsigma}$ for the case of zero drift $(\theta=0)$.
+In Lemma \ref{lem5.2} we show that the coefficients $b_i$ converge when properly scaled by $n$ to the continuous weight function $\kappa$ as $n \to \infty$.
+This convergence is illustrated numerically in Figure \ref{fig:strategy_limit_prop} (bottom) in Section \ref{sec4.2}.
 See details about the computations of the optimal strategy and value in Appendix \ref{sec:appendix}.